Assyrian NetworkAssyrian Network

 Endangered Language

-Today, Assyrian Neo-Aramaic is classified as an endangered language.
-With younger generations increasingly adopting the languages of their host countries, the urgency to preserve this linguistic treasure has never been greater.
+Today, Assyrian Neo-Aramaic is classified by UNESCO as a definitely endangered language, with several of its dialects considered severely endangered.
+As younger generations grow up speaking the languages of their host countries, the urgency to preserve this linguistic inheritance has never been greater — and the responsibility falls to families, churches, and communities, not governments.

 Preservation Efforts

 Assyrian communities worldwide have established language schools, published educational materials, and created digital resources to teach children their ancestral tongue.
-Churches, cultural centers, and families work tirelessly to ensure this 3,000-year-old language survives for future generations.
+Churches, cultural centers, and families work tirelessly to ensure this ancient language, with roots stretching back over 3,000 years, survives for future generations.

 --:--